-Findings on implemented tools and techniques
+Findings on Implemented Tools and Techniques

 The team`s overall rating for their level of implementing the proposed tools and techniques are relatively low.
-The prescribed tools and techniques for all the groups are ranked according to the level of implementation below in Table 4.6.
+The prescribed tools and techniques for all the groups are ranked according to the level of implementation in Table 4.6 below.
 The tools and techniques that are implemented throughout the group are common practice and part of one`s general office software package.
 The tools lacking implementation indicates which type of knowledge boundaries are most common.